 - Start off by creaming together the butter and sugar in a mixing bowl until it is a smooth consistency and a light color (creamed sugar should look almost white).2 cups butter, 1 cup sugar

 - Add in the sifted flour and salt and stir until combined.
-The shortbread will form a loose sticky dough.4 cups all-purpose flour, ¼ tsp salt
+The shortbread will form a loose sticky dough.4 cups all-purpose flour, ¼ teaspoon salt

 - Roll the dough out on a lightly floured surface to about ¼ inch in thickness (or a little more than half a centimeter).